gShahr/Lowell-Showcase/README.md

     - Currently working on mastering dats structures in java and hoping to use that knoweledge for c++

+    - I'm going to stop uploading code for these problems because there are too many and the data is all stored on my account

 SideNote:

     - A lot of people have doubt in me that I do not have the knowledge needed to be successful in computer science